 Benjamin Mohler's Bio:

 Benjamin Mohler's Experience:

-Oversees all efforts relating to annual, major, and planned gift fundraising for Eastern Kentucky University, including all academic colleges and departments; athletics; and fine arts programs.
-Led and managed annual, major, and planned giving professional fundraising staff and develops appropriate strategies and plans to increase fundraising and a campus culture of philanthropy.
-Played leadership role in Eastern Kentucky University’s comprehensive capital campaign including a growth in gifts and commitments from a steady state annual average under $4M to a high-mark of over $9M—totaling nearly $40M in gifts in commitments.
+Oversaw all efforts relating to annual, major, and planned gift fundraising for Eastern Kentucky University, including all academics; athletics; public radio, and fine arts programs.
+Led and managed annual, major, and planned giving professional fundraising staff and developed appropriate strategies and plans to increase fundraising and a campus culture of philanthropy.
+Played leadership role in Eastern Kentucky University’s $50M capital campaign including a growth in gifts and commitments from a steady state annual average under $4M to a high-mark of over $9M—totaling nearly $40M in gifts in commitments.

 Director of Philanthropy & Development, The William States Lee College of Engineering at UNC CharlotteSeptember 2007 - April 2015 | Charlotte, NC

 Responsible for providing fundraising counsel to College leadership and negotiating all gifts on behalf of the College.
-Designed the first college-specific capital campaign and developed board leadership volunteers with an integrated public and private case for support We exceeded the overall goal of $48M ($28M in public funds and $20M in philanthropic contributions) two years ahead of schedule Oversaw an exponential increase in philanthropic revenue to the College from a steady state average of under $700,000 to a high-mark of over $7,500,000 (excluding pledges and gifts in-kind) Independently secured the seven largest gift commitments in the 50-year history of the College totaling more than $23M and raising a total of over $30,000,000 in gifts and commitments Independently secured the five largest gift commitments in the 47-year history of The Lee College of Engineering
+Designed the first college-specific capital special campaign and developed board leadership volunteers-exceeded the overall goal of $20M, two years ahead of schedule.
+Oversaw an exponential increase in current gifts to the College from a steady state average of under $1M to a high-mark of over $7.5M (excluding pledges and expectancies).
+Independently secured the seven largest gift commitments in the 50-year history of the College, totaling more than $23M.

 Staff Sergeant at Texas State Guard2003 - 2008